imgix/imgix-php/README.md

 ## Usage

-To begin creating imgix URLs programmatically, add the php files to your project (an example autoloader is also provided).
+To begin creating imgix URLs programmatically, add the php files to your project.
 The URL builder can be reused to create URLs for any images on the domains it is provided.

 ```php